| Title: | Bayesian Network Belief Propagation |

 marginal distribution of each node is measured by signed and symmetric Kullback-Leibler

 divergence.
-The sign indicates the direction of change, with tree.1
+The sign indicates the direction of change, with tree.1 considered as the baseline.

 The magnitude of the change is reflected by the value.
 Nodes that are white are d-separated

 from the evidence.
-This function requires Rgraphviz
+This function requires Rgraphviz package.

 a plot of Bayesian network

-of signed symmetric Kullback-Leibler divergence
+a vector of signed symmetric Kullback-Leibler divergence

 Han Yu